-In connection with the AR Facility, Outfront Media LLC and Outfront Media Outernet Inc., each a wholly-owned subsidiary of the Company, and certain of the Company's taxable REIT subsidiaries ("TRSs") (the "Originators"), will sell and/or contribute their respective existing and future accounts receivable and certain related assets to either Outfront Media Receivables LLC, a special purpose vehicle and wholly-owned subsidiary of the Company relating to the Company's qualified REIT subsidiary accounts receivable assets (the "QRS SPV") or Outfront Media Receivables TRS, LLC a special purpose vehicle and whollyowned subsidiary of the Company relating to the Company's TRS accounts receivable assets (the "TRS SPV" and together with the QRS SPV, the "SPVs").
+In connection with the AR Facility, Outfront Media LLC and Outfront Media Outernet Inc., each a wholly-owned subsidiary of the Company, and certain of the Company's taxable REIT subsidiaries ("TRSs") (the "Originators"), will sell and/or contribute their respective existing and future accounts receivable and certain related assets to either Outfront Media Receivables LLC, a special purpose vehicle and wholly-owned subsidiary of the Company relating to the Company's qualified REIT subsidiary accounts receivable assets (the "QRS SPV") or Outfront Media Receivables TRS, LLC a special purpose vehicle and wholly-owned subsidiary of the Company relating to the Company's TRS accounts receivable assets (the "TRS SPV" and together with the QRS SPV, the "SPVs").
 The SPVs may transfer undivided interests in their respective accounts receivable assets to certain purchasers from time to time (the "Purchasers").
 The SPVs are separate legal entities with their own separate creditors who will be entitled to access the SPVs' assets before the assets become available to the Company.
 Accordingly, the SPVs' assets are not available to pay creditors of the Company or any of its subsidiaries, although collections from the receivables in excess of amounts required to repay the Purchasers and other creditors of the SPVs may be remitted to the Company.
 Outfront Media LLC will service the accounts receivables on behalf of the SPVs for a fee.
-The Company has agreed to guarantee the performance of the Originators and Outfront Media LLC, in its capacity as servicer, of their respective obligations under the agreements governing the AR Facility.
-Neither the Company, the Originators nor the SPVs guarantee the collectability of the receivables under the AR Facility.
-Further, the TRS SPV and the QRS SPV are jointly and severally liable for their respective obligations under the agreements governing the AR Facility.
+The Company has agreed to guarantee the performance of the Originators and Outfront Media LLC, in its capacity as servicer, of their respective obligations under the Agreements governing the Agreements gove